Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

 \emph{Step 2.} When $\langle \ul{F^*}\rangle $ is not differentiated, we have

 As in Step 1, we first perform cumulant expansion for the above terms, and then estimate or compute the resulting terms.
-Let us consider the first term on the RHS of \eqref{474}.
+Let us consider the first term on the right-hand side of \eqref{474}.
 As in Step 1, we have